 |---|---|---|---|

-Stick with Python 3.12 on Ubuntu 24.04 LTS when you prefer Canonical-managed security updates.
-Use Python 3.13 on development workstations, CI runners, or isolated services that benefit from the latest interpreter improvements, and plan to move to Python 3.14 when you want the longer security runway.
+Stick with the Ubuntu default Python for your release when you prefer Canonical-managed security updates.
+Use Python 3.13 on development workstations, CI runners, or isolated services that need the free-threaded preview or newer 3.13 features, and plan to move to Python 3.14 when you want the longer security runway.
 Avoid replacing the system Python that ships with Ubuntu.

 Key Reasons to Choose Python 3.13